bepass-org/oblivion-desktop/FAQ.md

 ## Is Oblivion secure?

-Both the Oblivion and Oblivion Desktop programs, as well as the WARP+ core, are open-source (FOSS) and their source code is available on GitHub.
+Both the Oblivion and Oblivion Desktop programs, as well as the WARP-Plus core, are open-source (FOSS) and their source code is available on GitHub.
 Additionally, project builds are automatically performed by GitHub Actions.

 ## Is the WARP Cloudflare service secure?

 WARP encrypts a larger amount of outgoing traffic from your device, preventing anyone from interfering with your work.

-## What is the purpose of this free and open source program (FOSS program)?
+## What is the purpose of this program?

 To realize the slogan of "Internet for all or for none," as well as to provide free access to the internet, especially for underserved populations.